 Love it or hate it, Paris is a city of immense influence and is worth a look.
 Since my first trip to Paris, I’ve returned a handful of times, and each time I discover something new, meaning that this guide has and will continue to be updated.
 I absolutely adore the Eiffel Tower, but this city has so many other things to explore.
 Here’s my humble attempt to share some of my favorite things to do in Paris, other than the Eiffel Tower.

-When you’re exiting the front of the church, take a left and cross the river.
-It should take you maybe five to 10 minutes to reach this iconic English bookshop.
+Make your pilgrimage to the the famed English-language bookstore just a stone’s throw from Notre Dame.
 Ladders lean against shelves of thousands of books, and a cat named Aggie strolls about at her own leisure.
 (She’s very kind!)
 It’s an old building and is full of nooks.
 Poetry lines the steps heading up to the second floor, and cushions are conveniently placed throughout the store if your nose gets stuck in a book.

 The Louvre